 Samuel Carter was a part of Alameda County’s child welfare system throughout most of his childhood.
 He became a client of East Bay Children’s Law Offices when it opened in 2009 until he emancipated in 2012.
 Unlike most emancipating foster youth, Sam went on to graduate from college.
 He earned a BA in Africana Studies from Cal State Northridge in 2018.
 In 2021, Sam earned his master’s degree and teaching credential from the Alder Graduate School of Education.
 Sam is now teaching math and coaching basketball at his alma mater, Lighthouse Community School.
 Sam looks forward to influencing EBCLO’s future by sharing his valuable lived experiences with the Board.

-Reichi Lee was a founding staff attorney at EBCLO, has deep roots in supporting the well-being of young people.
+Reichi Lee, a founding staff attorney at EBCLO, has deep roots in supporting the well-being of young people.
 She is the Director of Curriculum and Programs at My Digital TAT2, a nonprofit aimed at helping youth and the supportive adults around them develop healthy relationships with technology.
 There, she oversees the strategic growth and curriculum development of MDT2’s three programs: school partnerships, healthcare partnerships, and teen empowerment initiatives.
-Prior, she was a law professor serving as the Director of Academic Achievement and later the Associate Dean for Online Education at Golden Gate University School of Law where she developed academic support programming for students in need and designed one of the country’s first hybrid online law programs, including a Social Justice Career Track aimed at providing students job opportunties and mentorship in the social justice field.
-Reichi’s deep commitment to improving opportunities and access for young people stems from growing up in a working class family as a first generation Chinese-Taiwanese immigrant and English language learner.
-She served as chair of the School Site Council at Rosa Parks Elementary and co-founded a Mandarin dual immersion school in West Contra Costa County.
-She was previously the board president for ACCESS Health Justice (now ACCESS Reproductive Justice) and is currently a commissioner on the City of Berkeley’s Peace and Justice Commission.
+Prior, she was a law professor serving as the Director of Academic Achievement and Associate Dean of Online Education at Golden Gate University School of Law where she developed academic support programming for students in need and designed one of the country’s first hybrid online J.D. law programs.
+Reichi’s commitment to improving opportunities and access for young people stems from growing up in a working-class family as a first-generation Chinese-Taiwanese immigrant and English language learner.
+She co-founded a Mandarin dual immersion school in West Contra Costa County, serves on Berkeley Unified School District’s African American Success and Planning & Oversight Committees, and is a commissioner on the City of Berkeley Parks and Recreation Commission.
 Reichi has a BA in American Politics and Economics from UCLA and a JD from UC Hastings College of the Law.